A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Numerical Examples

+Throughout the experiments in this section, we fix the hyperparameters $\nu = 1$ and $\omega = 1$ for the NPDG algorithm.
+When applicable, unless otherwise specified, the boundary loss coefficient is always set to $\lambda = 10$.
+We always choose the maximum iteration number for the MINRES algorithm as $n_{\textrm{MINRES}}=1000$.

-We compare the proposed algorithm with a series of commonly used deep-learning solvers, namely, Physics-Informed Neural Network (PINN) \cite{raissi2019physics}, Deep Ritz method \cite{yu2018deep}, and primal-dual-type algorithms for PDEs/optimal transport \cite{zang2020weak} \cite{fan2023neural}.
-We apply Adam \cite{kingma2014adam, Pytorch} and (or) L-BFGS \cite{liu1989limited, Pytorch} algorithms to PINN.
+We compare the proposed algorithm with a series of commonly used deep-learning solvers, namely, Physics-Informed Neural Network (PINN) \citep{raissi2019physics}, Deep Ritz method \citep{yu2018deep}, and primal-dual-type algorithms for PDEs/optimal transport \citep{zang2020weak} \citep{fan2023neural}.
+We apply Adam \citep{kingma2014adam, Pytorch} and (or) L-BFGS \citep{liu1989limited, Pytorch} algorithms to PINN.
 When we use the L-BFGS method, we choose $lr=1.0$ as the default.
 The L-BFGS method does not perform stably with the Deep Ritz and primal-dual type methods.
 We will only apply the Adam algorithm to these two methods.
+To remain consistent with NPDG Algorithm~\ref{alg: NPDG}, we resample at every iteration for all tested algorithms, except for the L-BFGS method, which exhibits severe instability when trained with randomly resampled batches.

 To keep the comparison fair, we keep the same neural network architecture for all the methods tested.
 We justify the computational efficiency of the proposed methods by summarizing the GPU-time costs of each method for different PDEs with various dimensions in Table \ref{tab: GPU time to accuracy }.
 The robustness of the proposed method is reflected in the semi-log plots of the relative $L^2$-loss for different equations.
 Necessary plots are also provided to visualize the numerical results produced by the proposed method.